mcoder01/RayCasting/README.md

-Realizes a 3D renderer using the RayCasting technique
+Render a 3D world using the RayCasting technique